 Dopamine agonists.
 Unlike levodopa, dopamine agonists don't change into dopamine.
 Instead, they mimic dopamine effects in your brain.

-They aren't as effective as levodopa in treating your symptoms.
+Dopamine agonists aren't as effective as levodopa in treating symptoms.
 However, they last longer and may be used with levodopa to smooth the sometimes off-and-on effect of levodopa.

 MAO B inhibitors.
 These medications include selegiline (Zelapar), rasagiline (Azilect) and safinamide (Xadago).
 They help prevent the breakdown of brain dopamine by inhibiting the brain enzyme monoamine oxidase B (MAO B).
 This enzyme metabolizes brain dopamine.
 Selegiline given with levodopa may help prevent wearing-off.